April 30, 2016

 CRY VENGEANCE (1954)

-Not many films of any era are centered in Ketchikan, Alaska.
-There is not much noir with this location and it is one reason the film just does not excite.
+Few films of any era are centered in Ketchikan, Alaska.
+There is not much noir with the location, one reason the film just does not excite.
 There are no night scenes and barely a shadow cast, except on the poster.
 By the mid-fifties film noir was getting stale, often using recycled scripts.
 This film is a good example.

 Mark Stevens stars and directs this familiar story about a vengeful San Francisco ex-cop who loses his wife and daughter in a bomb explosion.
-His face is disfigured in one of the most obvious and poorly executed latex make-up jobs in show business.
+Being framed for the deaths and spending three years in prison makes him self-obsessed.
+His face is disfigured in one of the most startling and poorly executed Hollywood make-up jobs, perhaps better executed by any high school drama production.
 No, that is not an alien leach on his jaw.
-Being framed and spending three years in prison makes him self-obsessed, too.
+I would see a cancer specialist.
+Right away.

 The film also stars Douglas Kennedy, the hoodlum on Steven’s revenge list who he believes is responsible for destroying his life.
 Kennedy is assuming a new life with his young daughter.
 When they meet, Kennedy tries to reason with him but Stevens goes a bit psychotic talking about how Kennedy is going to suffer.

-But the showstopper is the unhinged hitman, Skip Homeier, and his bleached white hair, black thick-rimmed glasses, and bow tie.
+But the showstopper is the unhinged hitman, Skip Homeier, and his bleached white hair, black, thick-rimmed glasses, and bow tie.
 Pee-Wee Herman’s evil brother.
-At about three minutes into the film, he makes a bad impression on Stevens and the audience.
-His smart-aleck, condescending tone is deserving a fist in the face.
-He tracks Stevens to Ketchikan.
+Three minutes into the film he makes a bad impression on Stevens and the audience.
+His smart-aleck, condescending tone deserves a fist in the face.
 Pretty visually funny when he slowly pops up in the backseat of Kennedy’s studio prop car.
 For his amusement, Homeier "skips" a stone across a lake after killing Kennedy in cold blood.

 Knowing nothing of Kennedy’s demise, Stevens’ plan to kidnap his daughter as payback quickly disintegrates.
-With child-like acceptance, she is glad to see him again and kisses him on the latex side of his face.
-She asks Stevens to return the kiss like her daddy does, and this nearly crushes him.
+With child-like acceptance, she is glad to see him again and kisses him on the leach side of his face.
+She asks Stevens to return the kiss like her daddy does.
+This nearly crushes him.
 A rather touching and pivotal scene of surrender.